kieranhm/final_project/README.md

 ## Configure Ansible to connect to your AWS instance

 Now, we're going to set ansible up to our AWS instance.
-Create a file called `hosts`.
+Create a file called `hosts` with no extension.
+Open `hosts` in nano, vim, VSCode, or some other writing application.

+In our ansible instance, we have our hosts set up to be `servers` so at the top of `hosts`, write `[servers]`.

+Next, run `terraform apply` and copy your public IP address.
+Store this in `hosts` in a line under `[servers]`.
+Add a space and then add `ansible_user=ubuntu ansible_ssh_private_key_file=/path/to/your/key`.

+All your ansible scripts should run correctly.
+Type `nmap -sV -Pn -p U:19132 [your public ip]` to see if it works.